Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 Should your tenant approach you to let you know their heating doesn’t work, you need to give it immediate attention.
 Otherwise, the renter could take legal action against you.
 But there is also the possibility of a fire when your boiler is not functioning well.

-So, if this is a feature of your property you should ensure it always functional.
+So, if this is a feature of your property you should ensure it is always functional.
 Heaters need regular inspections to prevent damage.

 Functional Plumbing

 If your tenant reports a plumbing issue and not resolved right away, the property could flood.
-This leads to more expenses since water damage can affect furnishings, appliances, furniture and the solid parts of your property from the floors to the walls.
+This leads to more expenses since water damage can affect furnishings, appliances, furniture, and the solid parts of your property from the floors to the walls.

 It’s best to practice preventive maintenance to avoid higher repair costs.
 Ask your tenants to report leaks and clogged toilets and repair them since you want your renter to live in comfort.
 Otherwise, turnovers are expected.
-Your goal should be to secure tenants for the long term, so plumbing issues should be attended too quickly.
+Your goal should be to secure tenants for the long term, so plumbing issues should be attended to quickly.

 Running Electricity